spgitmonish/Advanced-Vehicle-Detection/report/Project5 Report.md

 <p align="center">

 ## Hot Spots
 One of the things which needs to be avoided is false positives from the previous step.
 To avoid false positives, I used different window scales, accumulated all the boxes.
 Then created a heat map to capture where the boxes were detected.
-Applied a threshold(of 5) to reject boxes which are "cool".
+Applied a threshold(of 5) to reject boxes which were "cooler".
 This ensured that false positives are rejected when a final bounding box is created to represent the cars in an image(as shown below).

 > Code: apply_heat.py